yaronr/docker-mesos/README.md

 The first setup that I found, that actually worked, was [vagrant-mesos](https://github.com/everpeace/vagrant-mesos).
 However, I quickly realized that my laptop can't carry the weight of so many VMs.

-Next, I searched for a Docker.io based setup: Docker offers a more elegant - and resource efficient approach, plus - it potentially offers a scenario where developers use the exact same setup in development and in production (Dev-Ops).
+Next, I searched for a Docker.io based setup (but couldn't find one): Docker offers a more elegant - and resource efficient approach, plus - it potentially offers a scenario where developers use the exact same setup in development and in production (Dev-Ops).
 That carries a lot of weight.

 This work is inspired by [storm-docker](https://github.com/wurstmeister/storm-docker), the wonderful work of wurstmeiser - a clean and elegant Docker based Apache Storm setup.